 I’m also a lucky duck.
-I develop and perform original storytelling programs and workshops all over the place in theater and arts spaces, community groups, schools and preschools, universities, and conferences and festivals.
-I work with both traditional tales and personal narrative, either telling a set of stories to an audience or coaching a group in the process of storytelling.
+I develop and perform original storytelling programs, coaching sessions and workshops all over the place in theater and arts spaces, community groups, schools and preschools, universities, businesses, and at conferences and festivals.
+I work with both traditional tales and personal narrative, either telling a set of stories to an audience or coaching a group or individual in the process of storytelling.
 Like, really.
 That's my job.
 And I love it!

 Storytelling has given me a deep passion for the way a tale can speak to and enliven our hearts, guts, and imaginations.
 Anything is possible with a good story.
 I also love the way that storytelling helps us to stop and reconnect with each other-- human to human-- across all different socio-economic lines.

 All audiences are awesome, but I do have a few favorites.
 Can't help it.
 I love working with English Language Learners and am also particularly interested in Social and Emotional Learning through storytelling in both the school and home environments.

 I've done a few other things, like graduating from Pratt Institute with my Art Education Degree, co-founding a non-profit project call Essubi Arts, and illustrating a book.
 I've worked and continue to create as a performer/director/producer in theater and film.